Celebrating Earth Day with Metro’s Master Recycler Program, and SOLVE (April 2015)

 Earth

-I started Earth week out giving a somewhat informal recycling presentation to my colleagues at work.
-It was great fun to share my knowledge, answer questions and a really good reminder that recycling can be confusing.
-Living in the Portland Metro area, most people REALLY want to recycle, so they throw items into the recycle bin that shouldn’t go in there (I know, I was one of them).
-But…When IN DOUBT…THROW IT OUT!
+I started Earth Week by giving a somewhat informal recycling presentation to my colleagues at work.
+It was great fun to share my knowledge, answer questions, and a really good reminder that recycling can be confusing.
+Living in the Portland Metro area, most people REALLY want to recycle, so they throw items into the recycle bin that shouldn’t go in there.

 GIVING BACK

 My family started a tradition several years ago to volunteer for SOLVEIT – one of SOLVE’s big volunteer days.
-Last Saturday we went to the Wilkes Creek Headwaters (154th and NE Fremont in Portland) to discover a new area, enjoy the beautiful weather and clear invasive English Ivy from the restoration site.
+Last Saturday, we went to the Wilkes Creek Headwaters (154th and NE Fremont in Portland) to discover a new area, enjoy the beautiful weather and clear invasive English Ivy from the restoration site.

 11157949_10205120550067953_83032066_n

-SOLVE partnered with the Columbia Slough Watershed Council (yes, one of my favorite non-profits I volunteered with a few years ago), Portland City Parks, an employee group from Boeing (yes, there is one in Portland too with 1,700 employees) and Portland Geocaching Group.
-So it was a fantastic eclectic crew and a wonderful turn-out.
+SOLVE partnered with the Columbia Slough Watershed Council (yes, one of my favorite non-profits I volunteered with a few years ago), Portland City Parks, an employee group from Boeing (yes, there is one in Portland too, with 1,700 employees), and Portland Geocaching Group.
+So it was a fantastic eclectic crew and a wonderful turnout.

 11173564_10205120927237382_1685010726_n

-A small group planted native species and mulched a designated area while the rest of us pulled English Ivy.
+A small group planted native species and mulched a designated area, while the rest of us pulled English Ivy.
 It was a gentle procedure because we didn’t want to disturb the native plants, many of which are blooming and growing this time of year.

 11166006_10205121160043202_746197250_n